j i m v a l l a n c e > d i s c o g r a p h y > s o n g s

 Comments:

 I've always been fond of this song, mostly because it was so much fun to write.
-It was intended to be light, comedic commentary on the (then) recent marriage of Prince Charles and Lady Diana Spencer.
+Bryan and I had a few laughs while writing the lyrics.

 Supertramp